DYRC

-DYRC (648 AM) Aksyon Radyo is a radio station owned by MBC Media Group and operated by RJR Media Solutions Inc. It serves as the flagship radio station of MBC's regional AM network Aksyon Radyo.
-The station's studio is located at the Eggling Subdivision, Busay Hills, Cebu City, and its transmitter is located at Brgy.
+DYRC (648 AM) Aksyon Radyo is a radio station owned and operated by MBC Media Group.
+The station's studio is located at Eggling Subd., Busay, Cebu City and its transmitter is located at Brgy.
 Tangke, Talisay, Cebu.

 History

 DYRC began as KZRC (Radio Cebu), first established by the Radio Corporation of the Philippines (RCP) in Cebu City in 1929; the first radio station in Cebu province and the pioneer of provincial radio broadcasting.
 Had a one kilowatt power, it was used to be a relay of KZRM in Manila for a few months in an unsuccessful experiment.
 In 1931, RCP, which halted its operations, sold its stations to department store operator Erlanger and Galinger.

 KZRC resumed its operations in 1940 after being bought by another department store, H. E. Heacock Co. of Samuel Gaches, becoming a sister station to KZRH in Manila, and returned its Cebuano broadcast.
 It broadcast from the top floor of Gotiaoco Building, owned by Chinese trader Pedro Gotiaoco which also housed the local branch of Heacock's.
 Its station manager, Harry Fenton, would later become a guerrilla leader during the Japanese occupation of the Philippines.
 It was the only commercial radio station in the city, yet short-lived again, prior to the Second World War when it was used as the mouthpiece of the guerilla movement.

 The station was later bought by Isaac Beck, who, after the war, sold the station to the Elizaldes which owned Manila Broadcasting Company (MBC).
 The station, eventually renamed DYRC, was opened by an MBC subsidiary Cebu Broadcasting Company on September 21, 1947, debuting the post-war provincial radio broadcast.

 Later that year, at that time it was the most listened to station, DYRC produced its first female voice announcer, Ginny Peralta Vamenta.
 DYRC carried the slogan "The Voice of Cebu" until prior to the period of nationwide martial law.